Bèlgica flag Bèlgica: Entorn econòmic

 Main Allowable Deductions and Tax Credits

 Companies may deduct all business expenses when calculating taxable income, on the general condition that they are legitimate, at arm’s length and that they are incurred in order to maintain or to increase taxable income.
 Royalties and all fees generally are deductible without additional requirements.
 Various deductions and incentives are provided for R&D-related activities.
 Under the notional interest deduction, Belgian companies and branches are also entitled to an interest expense for qualifying equity (within a thin capitalisation/30% EBITDA limit).
 Belgium offers an innovation income deduction regime that reduces the effective rate of taxation on qualifying net IP income (raising the tax deduction rate that applies to gross patent revenue from 80% to 85%, resulting in an effective rate of 3.75%).
+A company can avail a one-time investment deduction of 20.5% for the tax year 2024, applicable to accounting periods ending between December 31, 2023, and December 30, 2024 (inclusive), based on the acquisition value of eligible investments.
+Additionally, concerning environmentally friendly R&D investments, a company has the option for a staggered investment deduction of 27.5% for the tax year 2024, calculated on the depreciation of qualifying environmentally friendly R&D investments.

-Goodwill arising on the occasion of an asset deal can be amortised in a period of minimum five years applying a straight-line method (client lists can be amortised over a period of 10-12 years).
+Goodwill arising on the occasion of an asset deal can be amortised in a period of minimum five years by applying a straight-line method (client lists can be amortised over a period of 10-12 years).
 Start-up expenses may be deducted fully in the year of incorporation or can be depreciated over a period of up to five years.
 Provisions and bad debts can be deducted (conditions apply).
 Charitable contributions (above EUR 40 and within 5% of the total net income of the taxable period, with a maximum of EUR 500,000) can be eligible for deduction.
-Belgian companies can claim a deduction for royalties, management service fees, and interest charges paid to foreign affiliates (the arm's length principle must however be respected).
-The cost of company cars can be deducted between 50% and 100% depending on the CO2 emission, with fuel costs deduction also being linked to the level of CO2 emission (as from 2026 onwards, only zero emission company cars will be able to benefit from a tax deduction).
+Belgian companies can claim a deduction for royalties, management service fees, and interest charges paid to foreign affiliates (the arm's length principle must be respected).
+The cost of company cars can be deducted between 40% and 100% depending on the CO2 emission, with fuel costs deduction also being linked to the level of CO2 emission (from 2026 onwards, only zero-emission company cars will be able to benefit from a tax deduction).

-The following expenses are not deductible: taxes (with some exemptions, like the real estate tax and foreign taxes), capital losses on shares, half of representation expenses and business gifts, 31% of restaurant expenses, 17% of the benefit in kind of company cars or 40% if the fuel costs are fully borne by the company, hospitalisation insurance premiums and small gifts for employees.
+The following expenses are not deductible: taxes (with some exemptions, like the real estate tax and foreign taxes), capital losses on shares, half of the representation expenses and business gifts, 31% of restaurant expenses, 17% of the benefit in kind of company cars or 40% if the fuel costs are fully borne by the company, hospitalisation insurance premiums and small gifts for employees.

 Other Corporate Taxes